Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 Ontario Government Buildings

-MacDonald Block Reconstruction Project: Hepburn Tower 80 Grosvenor Street, Hearst Tower/Mowat Tower/Macdonald Block 900 Bay Street, Ferguson Tower 77 Wellesley Street West
+Macdonald Block Reconstruction Project: Hepburn Tower 80 Grosvenor Street, Hearst Tower/Mowat Tower/Macdonald Block 900 Bay Street, Ferguson Tower 77 Wellesley Street West

 The Ontario government office buildings at south west corner of Wellesley Street and Bay Street (Hearst, Mowat, Hepburn and Ferguson Towers and Macdonald Block) started a major renovation in 2019.
 This is the first major renovation in almost 50 years, which will maintain heritage elements, improve accessibility, and modernize operations to LEED Silver standards.
 Due to delays in the construction schedule and increases in the budget, completion is expected sometime in 2025.